Comparison guide

 | Follow-up messages | Gives you the number, but not the wording. | Money Conversations can help turn the balance and history into a calmer message. |

-| Sharing the record | Share the whole sheet or export a copy, which may expose more than needed. | Live Links and PDF statements can share a clearer balance or selected history when needed. |
+| Sharing the record | Share the whole sheet or export a copy, which may expose more than needed. | Live Links and PDF statements can share a clearer balance or selected history when needed.
+For one standalone payment, a repayment receipt may be enough. |

 | Mistake risk | Formula errors, missing rows, and duplicate entries can be hard to notice. | The structure is narrower, but better suited to this specific job. |